WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/staff.md

-support and improve the Public Broadcasting Core (PBCore) metadata standard, serves as a mentor for the National Digital Stewardship Residency (NDSR) Boston project, and is Co-Chair of the New England Archivists Roundtable for Early Professionals and Students (REPS) and [its?]
-Membership Committee.
+support and improve the Public Broadcasting Core (PBCore) metadata standard, serves as a mentor for the National Digital Stewardship Residency (NDSR) Boston project, and is Co-Chair of the New England Archivists Roundtable for Early Professionals and Students (REPS) and NEA's Membership Committee.
 As an archivist, Casey is passionate about access and use of audiovisual archival collections and archival advocacy.
 Personally, she enjoys traveling, visiting historic sites and museums, and collecting embroidered patches.
 Before working